GHOST-Aram/friendly-docs/users/docs/post.md

 You do not need authorization to use this endpoint.

 ### Request
-To create a new user, provide the following user details in the request body:
+provide the following user details in the request body to create a new user:

 ```typescript
     pictureUrl?: string